Who Can Open an Account?

 If the Account Owner has legal capacity but has granted another person Power of Attorney, you must provide a copy of signed Power of Attorney forms that address the ability to act on financial matters.

 If the Account Owner has legal capacity and wants another person to be able to transact on the account as well, the Eligible Individual can name an Authorized Agent.
-There are four levels of access that can be granted, from receiving statements only to full Power of Attorney over the account.
+There are four levels of access that can be granted, ranging from only receiving statements to full Power of Attorney over the account.